universe-builders/universe-builders.github.io/void-survivors/design-direction.md

 Teams will have statistics📊 of individual performance (damage, healing, ...) displayed at all times which will motivate competitive players to top the team leaderboard.
 This allows shareable moments within communities.

 ### 🔥 Destruction
 The combat will cause over the top destruction (explosions, mayhem) to the environment and entities within, in a fireworks-display-esque comical manner.
-It should be suprising, enjoyable, and candy for your eyes.
+It should be surprising, enjoyable, and candy for your eyes.

 ### 😮 Excitement
 The game will be fast paced, ramping up quickly until a point of overwhelming the player.
 It will be full of surprises and intense moments, eg when massive waves of enemies or specifically threatening enemies spawn "There's a dragon!!!
 Watch out everyone!!".
 Players should walk away from a 15 minute session feeling thrilled.